andswi/LCaptioner/README.md

 - `POST /api/caption-single`: Process a single image.

 ## 📝 Notes on LM Studio and local language model
-Tested and working great with a local LM Studio (v0.4.6 with REST API v1) running different versions of Qwen 3.5 9B models.
+Tested and working great with a local LM Studio (v0.4.6 with REST API v1) running different versions of Qwen 3.5 9B models (e.g. https://huggingface.co/HauhauCS/Qwen3.5-9B-Uncensored-HauhauCS-Aggressive).

 Used the following system prompt: